wlonk/arcadia/rules/index.md

 ### A spell to transmute one material to another

+This spell most frequently is used to turn lead into gold.
+Many hope this will be a quick route to riches.

 Components:

-  * (Al)chemical equipment
-  * Powerful acids or bases
+  * (Al)chemical equipment, including powerful acids or bases.
+  * A lone assistant.
+  * A soul purified of distractions.
-  * A sanctum inscribed with mystical sigils and patterns
+  * A sanctum inscribed with mystical sigils and patterns, positioned at the intersection of many lines of magical power.
-  * A smith's forge heated with mountain ash
+  * A fire heated with mountain ash from the grove of Arawn, in the Otherworld.
-  * A lone assistant

 Costs:

   * The traces of the transformation are etched onto your skin.
   * The transformation is unstable.
   * The transformation breaks something valuable to you.
 What is it?
-  * TODO
+  * Someone suspects what has happened.
+Did they find your sanctum or materials, or something else?

 To undo this spell, soak the transmuted material in a solution of lye; before it dissolves, it will revert to its true form.

 ### A spell to bring the dead back to a semblance of life

+This spell will make the dead walk and talk and act much as they did in life.

+This spell requires that you have the corpse you wish to reanimate present.

 Components:

-  * under a new moon
+  * Under a new moon.
-  * at a crossroads
+  * At a crossroads.
-  * spit in the mouth of the corpse
+  * Spit in the mouth of the corpse.
-  * let the blood of a black goat over the corpse
+  * Let the blood of a bleating black goat over the corpse.
-  * two accomplices
+  * Two accomplices, people who were important to the deceased in life.

 Costs: